Evidence that Jesus Christ Existed

 The phrase “who was called Christ” is used by Josephus in the passage to distinguish him from all others of the same name.
 The passage refers to the stoning of James the brother of Jesus by order of Ananus, a high priest in the era of Herod.
 The James referred to corresponds with the New Testament James to whom the epistle of James is attributed.

 Antiquities of the Jews, book XVIII: chapter 5

-In his book ‘Jesus and Christianity’, Piero Scaruffi cites a religious sect known as the mandaeans centered along the Iraq/Iran border who claim that John the Baptist was their greatest leaders although they deny he was founder of the religion.
-They claim Jesus who started his career as one of John’s disciples was a false prophet who stole John’s teachings and corrupted them, and misled the people.
-This is one piece of extra biblical mention of Jesus.
+In his book ‘Jesus and Christianity’, Piero Scaruffi cites a religious sect known as the Mandaeans centered along the Iraq/Iran border who claim that John the Baptist was their greatest leader, although they deny he was the founder of the religion.
+They claim Jesus who started his career as one of John’s disciples was a false prophet who stole John’s teachings and corrupted them and misled the people.
+This is one piece of extra-biblical mention of Jesus.

 The Christian historian and Bishop Iranaeus, who lived around 125 to 202 was probably the first man to state what was legal and what was not in Christianity.
 He banned books that would remain banned for thousands of years.
-Those books were sometimes early accounts of the life of Jesus and the spread of Christianity, but conflicted with Greek and Roman versions of events.
-It is certainly odd that Iranaeus chose to ban some of those works but perhaps this is why there is very little extra biblical account of Jesus life.
+Those books were sometimes early accounts of the life of Jesus and the spread of Christianity but conflicted with Greek and Roman versions of events.
+It is certainly odd that Iranaeus chose to ban some of those works, but perhaps this is why there is very little extra-biblical account of Jesus's life.

 This content reflects the personal opinions of the author.
 It is accurate and true to the best of the author’s knowledge and should not be substituted for impartial fact or advice in legal, political, or personal matters.